“Content is king” has been digital marketers’ mantra for years.

 You might start making the most common content marketing mistakes while scrambling to stick to a self-imposed schedule.

-Before you find yourself in that boat, remember that freshness is just one of the hundreds of Google ranking factors.
+Before you find yourself in that boat, remember that freshness is just one of the hundreds of important Google ranking factors.

 Content quality is an important ranking factor – perhaps the most important – so it definitely shouldn’t be overlooked in your quest for freshness.